thecartercenter/nemo/docs/development-setup.md

 1. Login with username **admin** and use the random password that was generated when you ran `bundle exec rake db:create_admin` (make sure to change the password after login).
 1. Create a new Mission and get started making forms!

+### Dealing with JavaScript

+NEMO includes several React components that are provided via [react-rails](https://github.com/reactjs/react-rails).

+#### Tests

+You can run JS-only tests with `yarn test`.

+These rely on separately compiled i18n translations which can be generated via `rails i18n:js:export`.

 ### Testing with ODK

 1. Download the ODK application onto your Android phone or tablet